Childcare and Education Assistant

 Typical day

-PMGY support four main childcare centers during the school term-time.
 Each day on this volunteer program in Tanzania will begin with very basic English lessons.
 During this time, volunteers with children in Tanzania are expected to create and lead activities that promote the fundamentals of the language.
 During the remainder of the day, participants will spend their time entertaining the children, frequently resulting in time spent in the garden!
-There are a number of different toys and learning tools for the children to use during their time at the childcare volunteer abroad project.
+There are many different toys and learning tools for the children to use during their time at the childcare volunteer abroad project.
 In addition to assisting during mealtimes, volunteers will continue to get involved during nap time.
 During this period, as a childcare volunteer in Tanzania, you will assist staff with additional tasks such as gardening, food preparation or general upkeep of the centre.
 Naptime is scheduled after lunch to ensure the children get plenty of rest and proper nutrition for their childhood development.
-The responsibilities as a childcare volunteer in Tanzania noted here are similar in the two further project examples below.

 Free-time activities